The humble pea.

 If you’re low on thiamin, you’ll struggle to remember the smaller details of your day-to-day activities.

-A serious deficiency, however, could lead to full-blown memory loss!
+And a serious deficiency could lead to full-blown memory loss!

 Don’t worry, though: